lucaslrc/airbot/README.md

-# Aviation-Weather-Bot
+# Welcome
-Telegram BOT that inform weather conditions of airports.
+This is a continuation of old project "Air-BOT", that inform your users: Weather conditions of airports, locations, forecast etc.